Ways of 20th century can not serve India, says PM, stresses need for railway reforms | Science-Environment

 The Dedicated Freight Corridor, once operational, would further increase the speed of trains, he said.

 ''Tracks and stations in the country now look cleaner because we have installed two lakh bio-toilets in compartments.
 WiFi facility is being provided to even Tier 2 and 3 stations.
-I am saying this with immense pride that this project (the hotel atop the Gandhinagar station) is the trailer of the Indian Railways' upcoming new avatar,'' the prime minister said.
+I am saying this with immense pride that these projects is the trailer of the Indian Railways' upcoming new avatar,'' the prime minister said.

 Along with ''horizontal expansion'' of the railways, capacity and resource building and ''vertical expansion'' is also necessary, the PM said.